ShayFash/PatientManagementsystem/README.md

 cd group3/src/react-components
 npm install
 ```
+This will install create-react-app which was used to bootstrap the product at v4.0.0.
 Then, just to be safe you should run the following command to fix and vulnerabilities
 ```
 npm audit fix